geudde/attic-chest/pages/13.reference/01.porden/docs.md

 or perhaps a pair.
-What a long succession of generations does this render necessary, to produce the accumulation of bones which lias long supplied the apothecaries of Germany with phosphate of lime, and still remains to excite the wonder of the naturalist !
+What a long succession of generations does this render necessary, to produce the accumulation of bones which lias long supplied the apothecaries of Germany with phosphate of lime, and still remains to excite the wonder of the naturalist!
 Cuvier, $c.

 t The power of water and of ice, as conductors of sound, is mudi superior